This article covers US tax requirements and applies to Wave customers in the US.

 A 1099-K is an informational form that summarizes the online payment activity in your Wave Payments account.
 If your business uses Wave Payments and you’ve processed more than $20,000 AND also processed over 200 transactions in the calendar year, Wave will provide a copy of your 1099-K to you, and a copy to the IRS.

-Form 1099-MISC is an IRS form that summarizes all compensation your business has paid to a non-employee worker, or contractor.
+Form 1099-NEC (formerly 1099-MISC) is an IRS form that summarizes all none employee compensation your business has paid to a contractor.
 Independent contractors use these forms to file their taxes.

-You must provide Form 1099-MISC to any contractor you paid more than $600 in the calendar year.
-If you use Wave Payroll, Wave will generate a 1099-MISC form for every contractor who qualifies.
+You must provide Form 1099-NEC to any contractor you paid more than $600 in the calendar year.
+If you use Wave Payroll, Wave will generate a 1099-NEC form for every contractor who qualifies.
 Wave can also file these forms for you.